History of direct democracy in the United States: Nevada

 In 1990, the civil society of Nevada—an I&R state—resolved to minimize the intense controversy raging around abortion.
 The Nevada legislature was under pressure from anti-abortion organizations to change the state's abortion law.
 The state's pro-choice organizations wanted the standing law, which conformed to Roe v.
 Wade, to be left as it was.
 The pro-choice organizations made use of a seldom-used feature in Nevada's I&R law.
 They petitioned for and passed a referendum on an existing state law.
 It was only the fifth time, since Nevada had gained citizen lawmaking in 1912, that the referendum on an existing state law had been used (Erickson, Questions On The Ballot).
 Because of the constitutional provisions defining this particular referendum, approval of the state law meant that the legislature is barred from ever amending the law.
 Only the people can amend such a law in what is called the "see us first" referendum provision.

 This initiative process functioned as the safety valve it was designed to be.
 With an approving majority of over sixty percent, Nevada voters gave a degree of legitimacy to the standing law that no small number of legislators could ever invoke in such a visceral controversy.
 With the legislature legally taken out of the picture, and the referendum's large legitimacy recognized by both sides, the controversy quickly quieted.
 The legislature is free to refer proposed statutes or constitutional amendments relating to abortion to the people, but the people are now the decision-makers in this issue.

 Nebraska

 Citizens in Nebraska, after gaining the constitutional amendment initiative in 1912, used it to reduce their bicameral legislature of 133 members to a unicameral legislature of 43 members in 1934.
-Supporters aregued that starting in 1937, it reduced cost, waste, secrecy and time (no conference committee required), while at the same time making the legislature more efficient and more cooperative with the press and civil society.
+Supporters argued that starting in 1937, it reduced cost, waste, secrecy and time (no conference committee required), while at the same time making the legislature more efficient and more cooperative with the press and civil society.
 The success of combining direct democracy governance components with a unicameral legislature has stood the test of time.